pzhlkj6612/streamlink-ib_eplus_jp-object_storage/README.md

 ### Downloader support

-The yt-dlp support is experiment.
+The yt-dlp support is experimental.

 ### Output